Luffa in Vietnamese Cuisine (Mướp)

 Mướp Nhồi Thịt - Stuffed Luffa Vietnamese Style

 Mướp nhồi thịt is a beloved Vietnamese comfort dish where luffa segments are hollowed out and filled with seasoned ground pork or shrimp, then braised in a savory tomato-based sauce.
 This dish showcases the luffa's ability to hold its shape while becoming tender and absorbing the rich flavors of the filling and sauce.
-For detailed techniques, see our stuffed luffa guide.
+Proper Vietnamese preparation techniques are key to success.

 For the stuffed luffa: